 Wooden Foodservice Items

-Wood cannot be used for dinnerware or serveware items because it's porous.
+Wood cannot be NSF-certified for dinnerware or servingware items because it's porous.
 It can, however, be certified for cutting board use.
 This is because cutting board use typically only requires food to be in contact with the surface for a short amount of time.
 This limits the amount of food particles that can be absorbed by the wood, which makes wooden cutting boards safe for use.

 If food was served on wooden plates, it would be in contact with the dinnerware for the whole course of the meal, allowing too much time for food particles to migrate into the wood.

 Natural (uncoated) ceramic dinnerware is also porous and can soak up anything from the food that's sitting on it.
-Those food particles can then be harbored inside the ceramicware, which means it can't be fully cleaned under normal circumstances.
+Those food particles can then be harbored inside ceramic, which means it can't be fully cleaned under normal circumstances.

 However, this can be an expensive process that not all manufacturers are willing to pay for, often passing the cost off to the client or skipping certification altogether.
-Ceramicware with an official NSF logo offers consumers the highest level of safety, so be sure to check for it.
+Ceramics with an official NSF logo offer consumers the highest level of safety, so be sure to check for it.

 Metal Foodservice Items